adriaanjacobs/llvm-getting-started/README.md

 <build>/passrunner <.ll/.bc file> <output file>
 ```

 The `libpass.so` file can also be run more "traditionally" as a dlopen'ed library by clang/opt.
 I have not added the necessary boilerplate in `pass.cpp` to enable this for the new pass manager.
-If you have questions about that, let me know at adriaan.jacobs7@gmail.com.
+If you have questions about that, feel free to make an issue.

 ## Code to run on
 Since the passrunner runs on bitcode, you'll have to generate that from whatever language you're trying to analyze first.
 For clang, you can do this with the `-S -emit-llvm` options.